kingdark1234/react-native-splash-screen/README.md

 ## Getting started

-Import `react-native-splash-screen` in your JS file.
+Import `react-native-splash-screen-update` in your JS file.

-`import SplashScreen from 'react-native-splash-screen'`
+`import SplashScreen from 'react-native-splash-screen-update'`

 ### Android: